Badminton-PBO/pbo-jeugdcupranking/docs/planning.md

 Call 31 maart
 * check if isAlwaysUsingDoubleSchemes is still required...
 A/B reeks will never be used
   * A: ALS ze in eerste twee tournooien toch met A/B reeks zouden spelen zou dit ook zo gedetecteerd worden en worden puten volgens A/B gemaakt... natuurlijk een grote ALS
+  * A: Nathan, leave the flag.
+You never know
 * NP op witwit , done 2020/03/31
 * excel, not always having VBL id --> formules more defensive, done 2020/03/31
 * excel, strict tournament ordering, done 2020/03/31